Modeling Story Expectations: A Generative Framework using LLMs

-\begin{enumerate} \item Vast Knowledge Base: LLMs are trained on enormous datasets encompassing diverse narratives across various genres, cultures, and time periods \citep{radford2019language}.
+Our approach leverages the ability of LLMs to approximate consumers' forward-looking beliefs about stories.
+LLMs are trained on enormous datasets encompassing diverse narratives across various genres, cultures, and time periods \citep{radford2019language}.
 This expansive training allows them to capture complex patterns in storytelling that would be difficult to model explicitly.
-In our context, this means the LLM can generate plausible story continuations that reflect the nuanced ways in which narratives typically unfold, mirroring the expectations formed by consumers with broad exposure to stories. \item Generative Capabilities: Unlike traditional models that often rely on pre-defined features, LLMs can generate new, contextually relevant content \citep{fan2018hierarchical,brown2020language}.
-This generative ability is crucial for our approach, as it allows us to simulate the open-ended, creative process of reader imagination.
-By generating multiple possible continuations for a given narrative, we can model the range of expectations a reader might form, capturing the uncertainty and anticipation inherent in narrative engagement. \end{enumerate}
+In our context, this means the LLM can generate plausible story continuations that reflect the nuanced ways in which narratives typically unfold, mirroring the expectations formed by consumers with broad exposure to stories.
+We combine LLMs' generative capabilities with theories from psychology, narratology, and economics to extract interpretable features from the LLM-imagined story continuations.

-We combine these LLM capabilities with theories from psychology, narratology, and economics to extract mid-level features (e.g., emotion expectations) from the LLM-imagined stories that are potential drivers of consumer engagement.
-Several of these features are focused on fundamental constructs of human cognition and emotion, which are likely to generalize across diverse narrative settings \citep{boyd2009origin}.
-Rather than relying on genre-specific plot elements, we capture broader story elements like anticipation of the emotional trajectory or beliefs about character development \citep{oatley1999fiction}.

-We overview the proposed framework for modeling expectations and uncertainty in stories.
-The approach consists of four main steps, as illustrated in Figure \ref{fig:methodology_flowchart} and detailed below.
-While our framework can apply to any type of content with a narrative arc, such as books, TV shows, and movies, we focus our empirical application on books.
-We detail our method using book chapters as the running example.